stjordanis/terra-docs-old/docs/dev-spec-market.md

 (1000 UST) * (1000 SDR of Luna) = 1000000 SDR
 (900 UST) * (1111.111 SDR of Luna) = 1000000 SDR
 ```

-Before, Terra had enforced a daily Luna supply change cap such that Luna could inflate or deflate only up to the cap in any given 24 hour period, after which swap transactions would fail.
-This was to prevent excessive volatility in Luna supply which could lead to divesting attacks \(a large increase in Terra supply putting the peg at risk\) or consensus attacks \(a large increase in Luna supply being staked can lead to a consensus attack on the blockchain\).

 ### Auto-Replenishing Liquidity Pools